 How to Turn Your Brain On

 Researchers have created a multi-photon holographic method to activate – or suppress activity – of the entire set of neurons at one time.
 Optogenetic experiments have so far operated with the possibility of affecting one neuron or a few neurons at a time.
-The new device in the form of a precision laser projector is not only able to activate up to 50 specific brain cells of different height (in 3D space), but can also activate them in milliseconds.
+The new device in the form of a precision laser projector is not only able to activate up to 50 specific brain cells of different heights (in 3D space), but can also activate them in milliseconds.

 In order for the widget to work, it must have prepared ground – this in practice still means the genetic modification of the organism, in the current study of the mouse.
 The brain cells of the animal can be hit by up to fifty times per second after editing – simulating the same frequency as normal brain activity.

-Scientists have already tested the projection system in simulation of touch, vision, and motoring.
+Scientists have already tested the projection system in the simulation of touch, vision, and motoring.
 The mouse, which was fastened to the waist (still had a fixed head so the laser could activate the parts of the brain), the method by shooting into dozens of neurons simulated the desired sensory stimulus.
 This indicates at least the scans of the brain activity gained during the experiment.

 The ultimate goal of researchers is to improve the method so that up to several thousand neurons can interact.
 This would already give a chance to simulate more complex feelings and people.
 The authors primarily aim at the possibility of a similar method of creating the appearance of a touch in people using artificial limbs.